1) Export Controls, why do they apply to me?

 - A contract with a U.S. company or the U.S. government that has a publication restriction or an associated NDA or proprietary rights agreement?

-- The Office of Research and Sponsored Programs will provide you with an export review form to fill out as part of the package or you can obtain the form from by clicking here.
+The Office of Research and Sponsored Programs will provide you with an export review form to fill out as part of the package.

 - Tours of laboratories (including visiting scientists or employees of foreign companies/universities)